 Gedare looked to Oona for directions.
-She nodded her head, confirming not to holding back any information.
+She nodded her head, confirming not to hold back any information.
 “Brother Sammil, Karune remains trapped on this side of the coin, but they are patient.
 And they are devious.”

 “Krysmorta is a crystal capable of storing energy and releasing power,” Oona told him.
 “It vibrates like a honeybee but undetectable to your eyes.
 It’s sturdy as metal but easy to form.”

 “Until now, Karune found pieces.
-But, if Theotello is correct, they are mining the crystal, ” Gedare pointed out.
+But if Theotello is correct, they are mining the crystal, ” Gedare pointed out.

 This information was more than Sammil could process.
 “I am a simple Chronicler, ” he reminded them.

 Oona reached out to him.
 “Please, touch my hand.
 I’ll allow you to see what is happening in Buberra.”

 Sammil wasn’t sure what to do, but the ruler of Weshaven insisted.
 He felt Oona’s hand, soft and delicate to the touch.
 Suddenly, Sammil found himself inside a warehouse.
 Men swung hammers against anvils, forming swords with each blow.
 Boiling cauldrons hung over hot fires.

 He watched as a woman poured the contents of a caldron onto the sword.
 It was thick like molasses but hardened almost instantly.
 Turning the sword to coat both sides, the woman finished her work by dropping the sword into a tub of water.